Aegina island

 # Hydra island

 Hydra is one of the most cosmopolitan and traditional destinations -it is even car-free!
 Hydra is ideal for relaxing walks around the cobbled streets and historic buildings.
-Don’t miss to climb on the hill from where you can enjoy the spectacular view of the sunset or visit its 300 churches in case you are interested in religious architecture.
+Don’t miss climbing on the hill from where you can enjoy the spectacular view of the sunset or visit its 300 churches in case you are interested in religious architecture.

 Check here our selection of the finest restaurants on the island.